trevorld/r-argparse/README.rst

 dependencies
 ============

 The package has a Python dependency.
-Read the INSTALL file for more information.
-Essentially the Python binary must have both the ``argparse`` and ``json`` modules which is are automatically included for Python 2.7 and Python 3.2+ and can be manually installed for Python 2.6 and Python 2.5.
+It is easily satisfied if you have Python (version 3.2 or higher) on your PATH.
+Read the INSTALL file for more information if this doesn't describe you.

 Additionally this package depends on the R packages ``proto``, ``findpython``, ``getopt``, and ``rjson``.